mandeepairborne/samweb/content/demo/index.md

 - `url_min`: URL to compressed version of an image, original can be opened by clicking on the image.
 - `alt`: Alt text, same as if the text were inside square brackets in Markdown.
 - `full`: Forces image to be full-width.
+- `full_bleed`: Forces image to fill all the available screen width.
+Removes shadow, rounded corners and zoom on hover.
 - `start`: Float image to the start of paragraph and scale it down.
 - `end`: Float image to the end of paragraph and scale it down.
 - `pixels`: Uses nearest neighbor algorithm for scaling, useful for keeping pixel-art sharp.